 In some of the families, we have made tremendous progress in working backwards and in others we have discovered new relatives.
 A lot of ground has been broken with records from European archives, particularly AGAD in Warsaw which has many vital records for the period 1859-1899.
 Jacob Laor and I have worked hand-in-hand with non-Pikholz researchers to gain access to additional records without overtaxing our limited budget.
-Recently we have begun to see the first fruits of the JRI (Jewish Records Indexing) Project, which is the first attempt at a systematic indexing of AGAD's Galician records.
-The JRI index for Skalat is in hand and those for Zbarazh and Zalosce will be in a few days.
-Zurawno, Buczacz, Kopicienice will follow soon after.
-Other towns - Rozdol, Skole, Komarno and of course Stryj - are dependent on additional funding from the general Galician genealogy community.
+One of our most important resources has been JRI (Jewish Records Indexing) Project, a systematic indexing of AGAD's Galician records.
+More recently the All Galicia Database at Gesher Galicia, has provided additional indexed records.

-I feel safe in saying that we have reached the point where most new information gives us more answers than questions.
+I (finally!) feel safe in saying that we have reached the point where most new information gives us more answers than questions.
+Most but not all.

 TWO FAMILIES OR ONE?